The best online accountancy software for limited company contractors (2026)

 Calculating VAT

-If you are registered for VAT, look for a package that supports both cash and invoice accounting, the flat rate scheme, and generates VAT returns.
+If you are registered for VAT, look for a package that supports both cash and invoice accounting, the flat rate scheme, and the generation of VAT returns.

-Some tools now include a built-in MTD dashboard to alert you to submission deadlines and failed filings, especially useful for busy contractor-directors.
+Some tools now include a built-in MTD dashboard to alert you to submission deadlines and failed filings, which is especially useful for busy contractor-directors.

 Running your payroll